SD-github21/Bikesharing/README.md

       - Females comprise approximately 25.10% of the customer population (588,431)
       - 225,521 customers did not specific their gender and comprised 9.62% of the entire customer population

-### Conducting a customized search for UFO sightings from the data table

 ## Summary and Recommendations